radext-wg/draft-ietf-radext-radiusdtls-bis/draft-ietf-radext-radiusdtls-bis.md

 Otherwise, these outstanding packets would impact the performance of the connection.
 The reply, however, must clearly indicate that the server did not process this packet to prevent the client from falsely assuming the server processed the packet.

-For every unwanted packet, a RADIUS/(D)TLS server SHOULD respond with a Protocol-Error packet as defined in {{!RFC7930, Section 4}}.
+For every unsupported RADIUS packet type, a RADIUS/(D)TLS server SHOULD respond with a Protocol-Error packet as defined in {{!RFC7930, Section 4}}.
 The Error-Cause attribute of this packet SHOULD be set to the value 406 ("Unsupported Extension"), if the server does not support the packet type, or the value 502 ("Request Not Routable (Proxy)"), if the request cannot be routed.
 Future specifications may recommend other Error-Cause attribute values for specific scenarios.